Get exclusive member benefits & effect social change. Join Today

 There is no cure for lichen planus, but medications that treat the symptoms are helpful and some may even be able to target a possible underlying cause.
 Medications often prescribed include:

-There are other things you can try at home to compliment your prescription treatments.
+There are other things you can try at home to complement your prescription treatments.
 These include:

 Talk to your doctor before adding OTC products to your treatment plan.
 This way you’ll be certain that nothing you might take will interact with prescription medications you’re taking.